Gayathri0484/IEEE-Latin-America-Transactions-9660/README.md

 This repository contains all files required to reproduce the hardware results presented in the article.

-Requirements: Matlab 2021a, Quanser Qube Servo-2 pendulum platform
+Requirements: Matlab 2021a, Quanser Qube Servo-2 pendulum platform THe results in Fig. 5-7 and Table II can be reproduced using these codes.
 For replication of results, contact: EE20D1006@nitpy.ac.in